4 Continuity

 ζ

-With an eye on generalizing, consider a slightly different approach.
-Define two sequences (s
+With an eye on generalizing, here is an alternative approach.
+Define sequences (s

 n